-Subparagraph 1(e) defines the term "enterprise" as any activity or set of activities that constitutes the carrying on of a business.
-The term "business" is not defined, but subparagraph (k) provides that it includes the performance of professional services and other activities of an independent character.
-Both subparagraphs are identical to definitions recently added to the OECD Model in connection with the deletion of Article 14 (Independent Personal Services) from the OECD Model.
-The inclusion of the two definitions is intended to clarify that income from the performance of professional services or other activities of an independent character is dealt with under Article 7 (Business Profits) and not Article 20 (Other Income).
+Subparagraph 1(d) defines the term "enterprise" as any activity or set of activities that constitutes the carrying on of a business.
+The term "business" is not defined, but subparagraph (e) provides that it includes the performance of professional services and other activities of an independent character.
+Both subparagraphs are identical to definitions added to the OECD Model in connection with the deletion of Article 14 (Independent Personal Services) from the OECD Model.
+The inclusion of the two definitions is intended to clarify that income from the performance of professional services or other activities of an independent character is dealt with under Article 7 (Business Profits) and not Article 21 (Other from the rental of ships or aircraft that is earned both by lessors that are operators of ships and aircraft and by those lessors that are not (e.g., a bank or a container leasing company).